Wainwright Chair in Civil Law

 William Dawson Scholars

-Professors Frédéric Mégret, Adelle Blackett and Robert Leckey - The William Dawson Chair is awarded by McGill to advance and support the scholarship and research of exceptional academic staff in priority areas of intellectual interest.
+Professors Frédéric Mégret and Adelle Blackett - The William Dawson Chair is awarded by McGill to advance and support the scholarship and research of exceptional academic staff in priority areas of intellectual interest

 H. Heward Stikeman Chair in the Law of Taxation